-- PACC advances awareness of Access to Information, Protection of Privacy, Data Protection and Information Governance through advocacy, training, and professional certification.
+- PACC advances awareness of Privacy, Access to Information, Data Protection, and Information Governance

-PACC’s growing membership — from the public, private, and non-profit sectors — represents a cross-section of the many disciplines involved in data protection including privacy, access, compliance, law, security, ethics, academia and public policy.
+PACC members across the public, private, and non-profit sectors represent a cross-section of the many disciplines involved in data protection including privacy, access, compliance, law, government, security, ethics, academia, and public policy.

-- PACC acts as an advisory body to professional and industry associations, government agencies, and other groups.
+- PACC acts as an advisory body to professional and industry associations, government agencies, educational institutions, and other stakeholder groups

-PACC is the certifying body representing leadership and excellence in information privacy, access to information, and data governance.
+PACC is the professional association and certifying body representing leadership and excellence in information privacy, access to information, and data governance.

-- PACC certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.
+- PACC Professional Certification is relevant to privacy and access; is applicable to the private, public, and non-profit sectors throughout the country; and is not an exam-based program.

 - PACC offers an established and credible certification program based upon defined national standards of competence, professionalism, and proficiency

 - PACC certification relies on an unbiased qualification process founded upon three pillars of demonstrable skill + experience + education relevant to the many interrelated aspects of data protection.